5 Reasons Why Arts Education Is Important For EVERYONE

-Whether you appreciate art on a physical or a metaphysical level, we hope everyone realizes the importance of arts education for people of all ages and continues to support the arts.
-Because, remember, you gotta have art.
+Whether you appreciate art on a physical or a metaphysical level, we hope everyone realizes the importance of arts education for people of all ages and continues to support the arts in all its wonderful forms.
+Because, remember, ya gotta have art!

 Every year, we observe National Arts in Education Week, a celebration of “the transformative power of the arts in education,” which truly stresses how vital the arts can be to young people and society as a whole.